-The October 1 deadline for K and 1st grade applications has now passed.
+The deadline for PS, K and 1st grade applications has passed.

 Criteria for Admission